Dexus Material Issues in Accordance with GRI Requirements

 Setting business targets and commitments

-Corporate responsibility and sustainability are an integral part of our daily business operations.
+Corporate responsibility and sustainability is an integral part of our daily business operations.
 Dexus delivers these responsibilities through measurable actions and within Board and Corporate policies.

 Dexus sets measurable performance commitments and targets for each objective within our Sustainability Approach based on these material issues.

-Dexus reports progress and results relating to each stakeholder group within the 2017 Annual Report supported by non-financial and operational data supplied in this 2017 Performance Pack.
+Dexus reports progress and results relating to each stakeholder group within the 2018 Annual Report supported by non-financial and operational data supplied in this 2018 Sustainability Performance Pack.

-- ‘Dexus portfolio’ relate specifically to the portfolio of properties in the ASX listed entity
+- ‘Dexus portfolio’ relates specifically to the portfolio of properties in the ASX listed entity

-- ‘Funds management portfolio’ relate to properties managed by Dexus on behalf of third party clients
+- ‘Funds management portfolio’ relates to properties managed by Dexus on behalf of third party clients

-In addition to auditing the Financial Statements, PricewaterhouseCoopers (PwC) provides limited assurance over select environmental and social data metrics within the 2017 Dexus Online Annual Reporting Suite.
+In addition to auditing the Financial Statements, PricewaterhouseCoopers (PwC) provides limited assurance over select environmental and social data metrics within the 2018 Dexus Annual Online Reporting Suite.

-Limited assurance has been obtained for the 12 months to 30 June 2017.
-The Assurance Statement, and associated reporting criteria documents are available within Dexus’s online CR&S library.
+Limited assurance has been obtained for the 12 months to 30 June 2018.
+The Assurance Statement, and associated reporting criteria documents are available within Dexus’s online Corporate Responsibility & Sustainability (CR&S) library.

 Dexus's materiality assessment